 Google Pay is similar to an e-wallet service but with a few notable differences.
 It’s only available to users of Android devices and for online betting can only handle deposits, not withdrawals.
 In terms of security, though, the new payment method is arguably second to none.

 If you fancy switching to Google Pay then we’ve got you covered.
-We’ll start things with a list of the best bookmakers and show you exactly how to use it for online betting.
+We’ll start things with a list of the best Google Pay betting sites and then show you exactly how to use it for online betting.

 Online Bookmakers That Accept Google Pay